allynt/django-singleton2/README.md

 If you try to save more than one instance of a singleton outside of a form then nothing will happen, unless `SINGLETON_RAISE_ERROR_ON_SAVE` is set to True in which case an exception will be raised.

-> **Note** that the app is called "django-singleton2" because there is an existing [django-singleton](https://github.com/defbyte/django-singleton) app which works perfectly well.
+> **Note** that the app is called "django-singleton2" because there is an existing [django-singleton](https://github.com/defbyte/django-singleton) app which does the same thing and works perfectly well.

 -----